 We should all be eating more whole grains; they're one of the keys to a healthy diet.
 And among whole grains, oats are heavy hitters, delivering serious nutrition plus powerful cholesterol-lowering benefits.
-But are some types of oats better than others?
+But what are the different types of oats, and are some types of oats better than others?
 Let's take a look at the different types of oats and how to use them in recipes.

+The main difference between rolled oats and steel-cut oats is how they're manufactured.
 Both types begin as whole oats (groats), from which the outer layer (the hull) is stripped, leaving the fiber-rich bran, the endosperm, and the germ, which is home to vitamins and minerals, antioxidants, and healthy oils.
 From there, the oats are either rolled or steel-cut.
-Either way, though, their impressive nutritional impact is essentially the same.

-1. Old-Fashioned Oats: The whole grains are steamed, flattened by the roller, and then flaked.
-Enjoy them as oatmeal, or add them to baked goods.
+1. Old-Fashioned Oats: To create old-fashioned oats, the whole grains are steamed, flattened by the roller, and then flaked.
+We typically enjoy them as oatmeal, or add them to baked goods, but they can also be utilized as a coating for meats.
 Of the three types of rolled oats, old-fashioned oats have the most texture.

-2. Quick-Cooking Oats: The oats are cooked, dried, and cut, then rolled thin (thinner than old-fashioned oats) for faster cooking.
+2. Quick-Cooking Oats: When quick-cooking oats are made, the oats are cooked, dried, and cut, then rolled thin (thinner than old-fashioned oats) for faster cooking.

 3. Instant Oats: The oats are cooked and dried before being cut and rolled thin.
-Instant being quicker than quick, instant oats are the fastest oats of all, though they can sometimes be gummy or mushy.
+Instant oats are the fastest oats of all, though they can sometimes be gummy or mushy.
 Read the label of instant oats; they can be less healthy than other types of rolled oats if sugars, salt, and other ingredients are added to the mix.

 Sometimes called Irish oats or Scottish oats, steel-cut oats aren't rolled.
 Instead, steel blades slice them into coarse nubs, giving them an appearance like cut-up grains of rice.
 Steel-cut oats are less processed than rolled oats.
 They take longer to cook than rolled oats, and their texture is a bit chewier.
-Beyond hot cereal, steel-cut oats are good candidates for cooking in stews and soups -- they absorb less water than rolled oats -- or for adding to meatloaves and even stuffings.
+This also means that steel-cut oats contain slightly more nutrients than their rolled counterparts.
+Beyond hot cereal, steel-cut oats are good candidates for cooking in stews and soups - they absorb less water than rolled oats - or for adding to meatloaves and even stuffings.

 But that's just the beginning.
 Oats are a complex carbohydrate, so they'll keep you feeling full longer than simple carbs.
 And get this, oats have twice the protein as brown rice.
 They also offer iron, thiamin, zinc, magnesium, and selenium.